siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

 >[!IMPORTANT]
 >**Please read carefully the comments on the file (marked with "#"), which it can open in any text editor.**

-Here is a brief description of the different steps that `paleomix` executes and dependencies it relies upon, amnd how to configure the \*.yaml file for each step accordingly:
+Here is a brief description of the different steps that `paleomix` executes and dependencies it relies upon, and how to configure the \*.yaml file for each step accordingly:

 **1. Reference genome indexing:** in this step, `paleomix` produces a index (\*.fai file) of the reference genome (\*.fasta format) through the program `samtools`.
 A genome index \*.fai file is a tab delimited file and looks like this: